UniMath/agda-unimath/src/analysis/absolute-convergence-series-real-banach-spaces.lagda.md

 ## Properties

-### A Cauchy modulus for the sequence of partial sums of norms of terms in a series is a Cauchy modulus for the series
+### Given a Cauchy modulus for the sequence of partial sums of norms of terms in a series, there is a Cauchy modulus of the series

 ```agda
 module _